TzuHuanTai/picamera.js/README.md

   Emitted when the P2P connection cannot be established within the allotted time.
 Automatically calls the `terminate()` function.

 ## Methods
-- ### attach

-  `.attach(mediaElement: HTMLVideoElement)`

-  Attaches the remote media stream to the specified media element for playback.

-  - `mediaElement` - The HTML `<video>` element where the remote media stream will be rendered.

 - ### connect